My Path to Writing Speeches for the Likes of Eric Holder

 “When it comes to speechwriting, I learned early on that writing a great speech is only part of your job.
 A huge part of your job is working with others, getting buy-in from people inside and outside the building to make sure that speech actually gets delivered.”

 “The other part is defending that speech during the vetting process.
 You have to have a sense of how the organization works so that you’ll be able to back up your reasoning for keeping the parts of a speech others think need to be cut.”

 “If you fail to defend it, you risk losing your hope in your work.”

 Be prepared to serve

 “Attorney General Holder is an excellent role model.
 He is a true public servant.
 I have told him that there are people who work in Washington for 35 years and never have a chance to work for a boss like him.
-He brings no ego to the conversation.
-He treats everyone the same.
-He is warm and so idealistic and that’s what I really love about him.”
+He brings no ego to the conversation; and treats everyone the same.
+He is warm and so idealistic.
+That’s what I really love about him.”